Research

 Publications

-‘Exclusion from a Mandatory Pension Scheme: Late-Stage Opt-outs from the National Pension in South Korea’ (with Jongseok Oh & Seho Son)
+‘A Mandatory Pension Scheme?
+Late-Stage dropouts from the National Pension System in South Korea’ (with Jongseok Oh & Seho Son)

 2. Inequalities in Late Working Lives